 Agency / Permit / Expiration Special Conditions Report Due Date California State Lands Commission (continued) 4.
 All breaching activities shall be carried out in accordance with all applicable safety regulations, permits, and conditions of all other agencies.
-Renewed General Lease, Public Agency Use (PRC 7918.9) - March 23, 2015 Expiration - December 31, 2023 During the term of the lease, Lessee shall provide Lessor with an annual report on frequency and timing of outlet channel construction and maintenance and breaching occurrences completed each calendar year, including number of days of closure of Goat Rock State Beach.
+Renewed General Lease, Public Agency Use (PRC 7918.9) - March 23, 2015 Expiration - December 31, 2023 5.
+During the term of the lease, Lessee shall provide Lessor with an annual report on frequency and timing of outlet channel construction and maintenance and breaching occurrences completed each calendar year, including number of days of closure of Goat Rock State Beach.
 The report should include narrative descriptions and evaluations of outlet channel and breaching events, including any adaptive management changes implemented.
-Lessee shall submit to Lessor copies of the following: Adaptive estuarine water level and barrier beach management plans (as described in 2.1.1 of the Russian River Biological Opinion) after approval by the National Marine Fisheries (NMFS), the California Department of Fish and Wildlife, and the U.S. Army Corps of Engineers. b.
+6. Lessee shall submit to Lessor copies of the following: a.
+Adaptive estuarine water level and barrier beach management plans (as described in 2.1.1 of the Russian River Biological Opinion) after approval by the National Marine Fisheries (NMFS), the California Department of Fish and Wildlife, and the U.S. Army Corps of Engineers. b.
 Annual water quality data summary reports (as described in 2.2, Monitoring Estuarine Water Quality: Reporting and Review, of the Biological Opinion). c.
 Annual report, as specified in the "Russian River Estuary Management Activities Pinniped Monitoring Plan" and distributed to NMFS, the California Department of Parks and Recreation, and the Stewards of the Coasts and Redwoods, on pinnipeds' reaction to the proposed activities authorized in this Lease.
-All personal property, tools, or equipment taken onto or placed upon the Lease Premises shall remain the property of the Lessee or its contractors.
+7. All personal property, tools, or equipment taken onto or placed upon the Lease Premises shall remain the property of the Lessee or its contractors.
 Such personal property shall be promptly removed by the Lessee, at its sole risk and expense upon the completion of the project.
-Lessor Monitoring Plan" and distributed to NMFS, the California Department of Parks and Recreation, and the Stewards of the Coasts and Redwoods, on pinnipeds' reaction to the proposed activities authorized in this Lease.
-7. All personal property, tools, or equipment taken onto or placed upon the Lease Premises shall remain the property of the Lessee or its contractors.
-Such personal property shall be promptly
+Lessor does not accept any responsibility for any damage, including damages to any personal property, including any equipment, tools, or machinery on the Lease Premises